Photo by Dominique Lucia Photography

 Since then, painting has become a necessary tool to explore the complexity of identity and inhabiting the space in between.

 Straddling the line between my Japanese roots and American upbringing, my work fluctuates between subdued colors and minimalist compositions and bright palettes and bold marks.
-My style and approach, however, are inherently influenced by my family's heritage and are a natural result of the experiences, traditions, and environments ingrained in me.
+My overarching visual language, however, is inherently influenced by my family's heritage and are a natural result of the experiences, traditions, and environments ingrained in me.

-My mixed-media approach starts with acrylic paint on heavyweight paper or canvas, often paired with a technique loosely inspired by monotype printing to create additional textures and patterns.
-I then incorporate specialty papers (predominantly washi) and a touch of gold for further dimension, layers, and contrast.
+My mixed-media approach begins with acrylic paint on heavyweight paper or canvas, often paired with a technique loosely inspired by monotype printing to create additional textures and patterns.
+I then incorporate specialty papers (primarily washi) and elements of gold for further dimension, layers, and contrast.